-AITSL's existing Grant Agreements with the Department of Education end on 30 June 2025, with the current annual Work Plan concluding on 30 June 2023.
+AITSL's existing Grant Agreements with the Department of Education end on 30 June 2025, with the current annual Work Plan concluding on 30 June 2024.

 AITSL's Work Plan for 2022-23 continues our long-standing commitment to supporting teachers and school leaders to deliver quality education to the more than 4 million students across Australia.
-The Work Plan describes the work AITSL undertakes through our core functions, under the Project Grant Agreement, and through activities that are funded outside of these agreements.
+The Work Plan describes the work AITSL undertakes with our core funding, under the Project Grant Agreement, and through activities that are funded outside of these agreements.